ahf/peculium_core/doc/peculium_merkle_tree.md

 <br></br>

-Utility function for reading the right child of a given Merkle tree node.
+Utility function for getting the right child of a given Merkle tree node.